Benefits of Earning Credit for Education Abroad

-Type of Credit
+Two Types of Credit

 UNL credit is earned when participating in a faculty-led program or taking independent study or internship credit.
 Your UNL instructor will assess your grade.
 The grade, course, and credit will apply to your degree and GPA as it normally would.

-Courses taken abroad will return to UNL as transfer credit, unless you participate in a faculty-led program.
+Courses taken abroad will return to UNL as transfer credit, unless you participate in a Faculty-Led program.
 This applies to Exchange Programs, Co-Sponsored, Direct Enroll and Provider Programs and the courses are subject to regular transfer credit policies.
 Please note that "each degree college determines its policy for acceptance and application of grades below C to degree requirements."

 Education Abroad Office requires students pre-approve the courses you would like to take.
 Benefits of pre-approving credit include: